Posts Tagged ‘ birthday ’

 About Me

 I am a suburban single mom—copy editor of higher ed textbooks by day, superwoman without a clue at night.
+I am currently on sabbatical from relationships.
+I'm scared shitless to be alone (particularly at 45 years of age) and yet, I find myself doing it.
 I have a string of failed relationships and have lived to tell about it.
-I am also highly sexual but not having a lot of sex (primarily due to the fact that the love of my life lives some 800 miles away right now).
+I am also highly sexual but not having a lot of sex.
 This means that I use my imagination to its fullest extent and have to test out a lot of my toys for review solo.
 I have to believe there are other folks out there who, whether by choice or by force, enjoy the pleasures of self-love.In addition to masturbation, I write.
 A lot.
 This is the outlet for my erotic bent.
 Or bent erotica.
 I have come to love the community of sex bloggers.
 They are an amazing group of talented and wonderfully supportive individuals.
 Please come back regularly and be sure to check out my links to spread the love to some of the greatest writers and artists around.
 Enjoy!

 Top of page